-Non Stick: Another primary reason for anodizing aluminum is to create a non-stick surface.
+Non-Stick: Another primary reason for anodizing aluminum is to create a non-stick surface.
 It is ideal for cooking purposes as it prevents the food from sticking to the pan and makes cleanup easier.

-Seasoning is not Required: Seasoning is process of creating a layer of polymer on the cookware so that food does not stick to it.
+Seasoning is not Required: Seasoning is the process of creating a layer of polymer on the cookware so that food does not stick to it.
 But in the case of anodized cookware, there is no need for seasoning as the non-stick surface is already created.

 Cons of Hard Anodized Cookware

 Despite all the advantages, there are some disadvantages of hard anodized cookware that you should be aware of:

 Not Induction Compatible: One of the main disadvantages is that Aluminum is not induction compatible.
 So if you have an induction cooktop, then you won’t be able to use this cookware.

 However, there are a few brands that are making hard anodized cookware that is compatible with induction stoves.
 One of them is All-Clad.